php-webdriver/php-webdriver/README.md

 pear upgrade pear
 ```

-*   All you need as the server for this client is the selenium-server-standalone-#.jar file provided here:  http://code.google.com/p/selenium/downloads/list
+*   All you need as the server for this client is the [selenium-server-standalone-#.jar](http://code.google.com/p/selenium/downloads/list).

 *   Download and run that file, replacing # with the current server version.